cns-iu/cns-humanexus-2.0/Explosion Tests.md

 "graphic" contains the file name of the image file (ex.: "PMC1555595_1471-2202-7-54-2_panel_1.jpg")

 The other four columns can be used to select subsets from the sheet.
-For this four filter strings are defined at the top of the Python script as in this example:<br>
+This requires four filter strings, defined at the top of the Python script as in this example:<br>
 &emsp;*filter_ftu* = "nephron <br>
 &emsp;*filter_organ* = "kidney"<br>
 &emsp;*filter_species* = "human"<br>